 For now that you’ve done all of the above planning, creating, and promoting — it’s time to do it all again.

 Because while we’re certain that your work is solid, it can always be improved with new input.

 The first step here is to track how your finished inbound marketing content is performing in comparison to the goals and metrics you set out for it in the beginning.

 In addition, here are some other tools for measuring effectiveness:

-- Google Analytics: You know those keywords you’re aiming to rank for?
+- Google Search Console: You know those keywords you’re aiming to rank for?
 This will show you the actual phrases that are bringing traffic to your site and where you rank for each.

 Next, use what you learn to optimize existing content as well as come up with fresh ideas for the next quarter.
 Reoptimizing content using fresher keywords to make it even more targeted is one of the most affordable ways to grow traffic while lowering churn and cost of acquisition.

 Regular content refreshments are a critical part of the inbound marketing strategies we deploy for clients at Optimist, to make sure their content is always working for them.